writethedocs/www/docs/writing/conventions/documentation-language.rst

 **English is recommended for technical documentations related to software**, because it's the standard in software industry.
-Programming languages and code are written in english.
+Programming languages and code are written in English.
 So should be their documentation.

 **********************************************
-Guidelines for non english-speaking developers
+Guidelines for non English-speaking developers
 **********************************************

-A common scenario in countries where english is not a natural language:
+A common scenario in countries where English is not a natural language:

 * a team develops software
-* some team members don't speak english, or at least not well enough to be efficient with english.
+* some team members don't speak English, or at least not well enough to be efficient with English.

-So english doesn't sound natural to this team...
+So English doesn't sound natural to this team...
 Let's consider other points of interest, so that you can base your choice on pragmatic values.

-How much is english a useful skill to develop software?
+How much is English a useful skill to develop software?
 =======================================================

-Since most software documentations, articles, tutorials are written in english, learning english is truly useful.
-For developers, english language is valuable.
+Since most software documentations, articles, tutorials are written in English, learning English is truly useful.
+For developers, English language is valuable.

-So the question is: in the context of the project, can the team learn english?
+So the question is: in the context of the project, can the team learn English?
-If the answer is "yes", then english remains a good choice.
+If the answer is "yes", then English remains a good choice.
 Some helpers:

-* do team members actually are interested in learning english?
+* do team members actually are interested in learning English?
-* compare estimated learning cost to estimated benefits of english skill.
+* compare estimated learning cost to estimated benefits of English skill.

-Notice that, if some developers speak english, they can help others while doing code review or pair programming.
+Notice that, if some developers speak English, they can help others while doing code review or pair programming.

 How many foreign-speaking developers contribute to the software?